RepoDynamics/PyPackIT/docs/website/source/manual/fundamentals/structure/index.md

 One of the directories where GitHub looks for the community health files of your repository, along with some other configuration files.
-By default, {{pp_meta.name}} also places the website directory inside this directory.
+By default, {{ccc.name}} also places the website directory inside this directory.
 :::

 :::{grid-item-card} Local Directory